KaranKhotare/SKILL-EXCHANGE-PLATFORM/README.md

 # SKILL-EXCHANGE-PLATFORM
-A full stack web For skill Trading
+A full stack web App

+Work in going on , Code will upload soon